lxdnz254/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6-1.png)

-Now we can see the difference between mean and median.
+Now we can see there is a difference between mean and median.

 ## What is the average daily activity pattern?